The foods we eat affect our well-being.

 Don’t drink your calories.

-Avoid drinking empty calories (and lack of nutrition) in pop, fancy coffee beverages, energy or sports drinks, alcohol and fruit juice.
-Although fruit juice has some of the benefits of the fruit (vitamins, minerals), juice has more sugar than the fruit and less fiber.
+Avoid fruit juice, even when it is 100% fruit juice.
+Although fruit juice has some of the benefits of the fruit (vitamins, minerals), it has more sugar than the fruit and less fiber.

 Limit highly processed snacks.